For tax nerds

 What this isn’t

 This bonus is narrow.
 It only applies to taxpayers in the specific SALT phase-out income band.
-Below $500,000, the full SALT deduction is already captured and there’s nothing to recapture.
-Above the phase-out range, the deduction is already fully lost and the torpedo has fully fired.
-The window is $500,000 to $600,000 MAGI (approximately).
+Below $500,000, the full $40,000 SALT deduction is already in place and there is nothing to recapture.
+Above $600,000, the deduction has reverted to $10,000 (the TCJA floor) — significantly less than the $40,000 cap, but not zero — and there is no further torpedo recapture available.
+The window is $500,000 to $600,000 MAGI.

 This does not help non-itemizers.
 The SALT deduction only exists for taxpayers who itemize.
 Standard deduction filers get no SALT benefit and therefore get no SALT torpedo recapture.
 The strategy still provides a capital loss benefit, but the torpedo component is zero.